stephenbeese/FizzyBeese/TESTING.md

 ![CSS validation](readme/css-validator.png)

-I did recieve one warning on the checkout.css file and that was:
+I did receive one warning on the checkout.css file and that was:

 ![CSS warning](readme/css-warning.png)

 ## Javascript
-To test my javascript I ran each file and <script></script> element through JSHint and recieved no errors except for the following that were out of my control.
+To test my javascript I ran each file and <script></script> element through JSHint and received no errors except for the following that were out of my control.

 - stripe_elements.js - One undefined variable Stripe